Paul's charge to Timothy, 2:3-4:8

 twn karpwn (oV) gen. "the crops" - the fruits.
 Genitive of direct object after the meta prefix verb "to share in."

 Paul refocuses on his exhortation in v3, "join the company of those who are prepared to suffer for their faith", Barclay.
-Verses 4-6 illustrate this exhortation and if Timothy reflects on the three illustrations he will get the point Paul is wanting to make (through the insightful guidance of the Lord).
+Verses 4-6 illustrate this exhortation, and if Timothy reflects on the three illustrations he will get the point Paul is wanting to make (through the insightful guidance of the Lord).
 The point Paul makes is that to serve as a minister of the gospel you have to work at it.
 Some commentators make a point of the prize, that "Timothy's share of hardship will be followed by reward - beyond warfare is victory, beyond athletic effort a prize, and beyond agricultural labor a crop", Barrett; The illustrations "speak of a vigorous and undivided service that is rewarded", Knight; "One must be willing to suffer if one wants to gain reward", Johnson; also Towner ....
-Other commentators are not convinced that this is the point of the three illustrations, so Mounce; "No interest is shown in the concept of a reward that is simply presupposed.
+This seems unlikely, and certainly Mounce is not convinced that reward is the point of the three illustrations; "No interest is shown in the concept of a reward, that is simply presupposed.
 Rather the emphasis rests upon the one who has done the work", D/C.

-noei (noew) pres. imp. "reflect on" - think on.
-The present tense being durative / imperfective probably indicates a general instruction.
+noei (noew) pres. imp. "reflect on" - think on, consider.
+The present tense, being durative / imperfective, probably indicates a general instruction.
 "Think over the way this applies to you", Lock.

 gar "for" - because.
 Introducing a causal clause explaining why reflection on the illustrations will be fruitful; "because" the Lord will give Timothy understanding.

 oJ kurioV (oV) "the Lord" - the lord [will give to you].
 Nominative subject of the verb "to give."
 Presumably the reference is to Jesus.